DCAN-Labs/automated-subset-analysis/README.md

 ### Brief Explanation of Steps

 1. `automated_subset_analysis.py` accepts demographic data for 2 datasets.
-For each dataset, it randomly selects a subset which is not significantly different from the other dataset's total demographics.
+For each dataset, it randomly selects many subsets which are not significantly different from the other dataset's total demographics.
 1. Once this script has made subsets of both groups, it finds correlations between the average of each subset and the other group.
-It also finds the correlation between average of both subsets.
-This process repeats a certain number of times for subsets which include a certain number of subjects.
+It also finds the correlation between the averages of both subsets.
+This process repeats a specified number of times for subsets which include specified numbers of subjects.
 After finding the correlations, the script saves them to `.csv` files.
 1. All of the correlation values are then plotted as data points on graph visualizations.
 Those graphs are saved when `automated_subset_analysis` finishes executing.

 For a more detailed explanation, see this document's `Explanation of Process` section.